prasoonmitra/cybersecurity-labs/lab-3-gcp-auditlog-security/README.md

 protopayload_auditlog.serviceName AS service : The GCP Service that was accessed is recorded and is stated under the "service" column protopayload_auditlog.methodName AS action : The GCP API method that was accessed is recorded and is stated under the "action" column resource.type AS resource_type: The type of resource that was accessed is recorded and is stated under the "resource_type" column
-FROM `detecting-login-patterns.audit_logs.cloudaudit_googleapis_com_activity_20250702: From my source table and project ID ORDER BY timestamp DESC: Orders the data by most recent activity first LIMIT 100: 100 records of data
+FROM `detecting-login-patterns.audit_logs.cloudaudit_googleapis_com_activity_YYYYYYYY: From my source table and project ID ORDER BY timestamp DESC: Orders the data by most recent activity first LIMIT 100: 100 records of data